 - Electric toothbrushes with rotating heads are effective in removing the plaque.
 Give up smoking in case you smoke.

 - For diabetics, it is important to keep your sugar level in check.
 Rinse your mouth daily with a good mouthwash.

 Home Remedies for Swollen and Bleeding Gums During Pregnancy

 Nature has the entire cure that we need.
-For mild disturbance from bleeding gums here are some home remedies to treat the bleeding gums problem:
+Here are some home remedies to treat the bleeding gums at home:

 1. Green Tea Remedy

 Drinking green tea helps in reducing swollen gums and prevents the building of plaque and bacteria.

 Mixing olive oil in salads will strengthen the teeth and limit plaque formation.
 It has anti-bacterial properties.

 Even though honey is sweet, it has natural anti-bacterial qualities.
 It also has the necessary minerals to strengthen the gums.

 4. Clove Oil